Doan Hoang: Biography

 In addition to French Revolution, Hoang has worked on a number of short films: A Requiem for Vegetables describes "the massacre of vegetables by a scary 1950s homemaker"; Good Morning, Captains features two Gen-Xers that are involved in a car accident; and Agent depicts the impact of a CIA agent's life on his family.
 American Geisha is a documentary of Hoang's aunt Yen, who had served as a geisha for Japanese businessmen in San Francisco.
 In 2013, she helped produce and direct a music video for pop singer Emily Newhouse called "Addicted to the Internet", which was featured at the Greenpoint Film Festival in Brooklyn.

+Hoang Curtis is a member of the non-profit film group, Film Fatales.
+Hoang Curtis was an early board member of V-Day, a top-ranked charity working to end violence towards women using performances of the Vagina Monologues and other works.
+Hoang Curtis was also a character in The Vagina Monologues play and book.

+In 2024–2025, Hoang Curtis was series producer on the Netflix series, Turning Point: The Vietnam War, releasing/released April 30, 2025, the 50th anniversary of the Fall of Saigon.

+Personal life

+Hoang Curtis married composer Philip Curtis in 2014.
+The two collaborated on Scars for Eyes and Oh, America.

 Other ventures

+Hoang is also "an intuitive trauma practitioner" and has a practice called Regenerate Healing and called by author Elizabeth Gilbert "not the only person I’ve ever met who was raised in war and violence who later became a mystic.
 In 2002–2006, Hoang had a yoga studio called Om Shanti in Weehawken, New Jersey.
 Hoang also set up a bicycle helmet company called Tat Hats.
-In 2009, Hoang founded the Los Angeles-based Camellia Creative Catering & Events, specializing in international cuisine made with locally-sourced organic food.
+In 2009, Hoang founded the Los Angeles-based Camellia Creative Catering & Events, specializing in international cuisine made with locally sourced organic food.